ruridge/ruridge/README.md

 <br />
 <br />

-Hi, I'm Robert Uridge, a self-taught web developer from England 🏴󠁧󠁢󠁥󠁮󠁧󠁿, living in Taiwan 🇹🇼.
-I'm a lifelong learner 📚 and love meeting new people. 🙋
+I'm a self-taught web developer from England 🏴󠁧󠁢󠁥󠁮󠁧󠁿, living in Taiwan 🇹🇼.
+I love to build and learn in public, and I have a personal site at [www.uridge.com](https://www.uridge.com), come say hi! 🙋

 ### Languages and Tools